haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/tutorials/change-docroot-to-pub.md

     Refer to the [troubleshooting section]({{ page.baseurl }}/install-gde/trouble/tshoot_no-styles.html) if the page displays a 404 (Not Found) or fails to load other assets like images, CSS, and JS.

-2. Try accessing the Magento directory for the Web Setup Wizard from a browser.
+2. Try accessing the Magento directory for the 网页安装向导 from a browser.
 Append "_setup/_" to your server's hostname or IP address in the address bar:

     If you see a 404 or the "Access denied" message, you've successfully restricted access to the Magento file system.

     <img src="{{ site.baseurl }}/common/images/access-denied.png" alt="Access denied">

-## Congratulations!
-You're finished.
+## 恭喜，你已经完成了！
 {:.no_toc}